Rodinamomen/Makmar/README.md

 #  Makamer — Personal Finance Tracker

 A modern Android personal finance app built with Jetpack Compose.
-Track your income and expenses, manage your cards, and stay on top of your financial life — all with offline-first support.
+Track your income and expenses, manage your cards, and stay on top of your financial life, all with offline-first support.

 ---